138 Famous Warren Buffett Quotes. Money & Investing Explained

 “The stock market is designed to transfer money from the active to the patient.”

 This is so true.
-Traders pay a lot of money to transact shares in companies, the more active you are is not related to your profits, only to your costs.
+Traders pay a lot of money to transact shares in companies; the more active you are is not related to your profits, only your costs.

 This is one of my favorites.
-He is, of course, referring to the fact that rich people are taking advice from the less wealthy on how to make money.
+He refers to the fact that rich people take advice from the less wealthy on how to make money.

 “If you’ve got a good enough business, if you have a monopoly newspaper, if you have a network television station — I’m talking of the past — you know, your idiot nephew could run it.
 And if you’ve got a really good business, it doesn’t make any difference.”

-The point here is that a really great business can be run by anyone as long as the business fundamentals remain the same.
+The point is that anyone can run a great business as long as the business fundamentals remain the same.

 “And if it’s okay for the boss to cheat a little, it’s easy for subordinates to rationalize similar behavior.”

-These two quotes are an important insight on how corruption starts, small slights of hand or unethical activities can grow over time into large-scale scandals and corruption.
+These two quotes provide an important insight into how corruption starts; small slights of hand or unethical activities can grow over time into large-scale scandals and corruption.

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”

-Finally, a simple yet powerful warning from Buffett about how unethical activities can ruin your career, life, relationships, and even investments.
+Finally, Buffett’s simple yet powerful warning about how unethical activities can ruin your career, life, relationships, and investments.

 Summary